(data choirs: marginalia)

 Or Nature – spending with Herself / Sequestered Afternoon -, c. early 1865 (Fr935B)

 The Snell record reveals a meteorologically quiet July.
 Quiet settled into twenty-six of the month’s thirty days: July 1, 3, 4, 5, 7, 8, 9, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 25, 26, 27, 28, 29, 30.
-Of the remaining days, rain broke the silence, first on July 2 and 6, when it fell lightly and intermittently, next on July 10, when it took the form of a violent thunderstorm from the north, and finally on July 24, when rain fell all day long.
+Of the remaining days, rain broke the silence, first on July 2 and 7, when it fell lightly and intermittently, next on July 10 and 11, when it took the form of a violent thunderstorm from the north, and finally on July 24, when gentle rain fell across the day.
 Stratus clouds dominated the skies, and the most often referenced atmospheric condition was dry, hot, smoky skies.
 July 22 was so arid and smoky that the mountains disappeared from view.
 While the average temperature for the month was 71.5º F, the thermometer rose to 91.9º F, and the month ended with all living things subjected to parching drought.

 Bird species in the July scatterplot number just under 100.